-Documents that show who owns or rent the premises must relate to the person who has the current right to occupy those premises.
-An owner may be a freeholder, a leaseholder or a sub-leaseholder.11 A tenant may be a leaseholder or a sub-leaseholder.
+Documents that show who owns or rents the premises must relate to the person who has the current right to occupy those premises.
+In England and Wales an owner may be a freeholder, a leaseholder or a sub-leaseholder.
+In Scotland premises are generally owned as freeholds, with leaseholds being very rare.

 Generally, where the land registry shows that the freehold, leasehold or sub-leasehold interest is registered to an individual person, we will accept this as proof that the premises are privately owned.
 However, if it is unclear whether the premises are privately owned, eg the relevant interest is registered by a company, a trust or other form of corporation and not an individual, you must use other means to ensure that that entity is not a social landlord.
-See chapter 'Identifying social landlords'.
+See chapter 'Identifying social landlords' for more information.